-Pour everything into an oven-proof dish – anything that can hold the load and bake until the cheese is nice golden brown and potatoes are soft.
+Pour everything into an oven-proof dish – anything that can hold the load and bake until the cheese is nicely golden brown and the potatoes are soft.
 This should take about 25 minutes.

 Tips for making the best potato spinach casserole

-- You can add more than 8 cups of fresh spinach, if you like.
+- You can add more than 8 cups of fresh spinach if you like.
 I don’t recommend using less than that though.
-This potato spinach casserole might turn out bland if you did so.
+This potato spinach casserole might turn out bland if you do so.

 - The smaller the potatoes, the more flavorful this spinach potato casserole will turn out!

 - I used a 9×7 inch oven-proof dish for this potato casserole, but you can use a larger one (can also be shallower than mine), if that’s what you have on hand.
 You will, however, need more cheese to top it with, but it will turn out even tastier!

 Other potato recipes:

 If you have some leftover mashed potatoes on hand, why not turn them into one of these tasty potato dishes: